Skip to main content Skip to accessibility

 Where consent is required, day one of the timeframe will begin on the day that consent is received.

 Consent must be received for us to investigate your complaint.
-We will try to contact you to gain your consent but if we are unable to gain consent, we will contact you to inform you to that we are unable to proceed with the complaint.
+We will try to contact you to gain your consent but if we are unable to obtain it, we will contact you to inform you to that we are unable to proceed with the complaint.

 Education